taghassan54/filament-approvals/README.md

 _This package brings the ringlesoft/laravel-process-approval functionalities to filament.
 You can use all the ringlesoft/laravel-process-approval features in your laravel project_

+## 🛠️ Be Part of the Journey

+Hi, I'm Eighty Nine.
+I created aprovals plugin to solve real problems I faced as a developer.
+Your sponsorship will allow me to dedicate more time to enhancing these tools and helping more people.
+[Become a sponsor](https://github.com/sponsors/eighty9nine) and join me in making a positive impact on the developer community.

 ## Quick understanding the package

 ### Approval flow